fmaste/Haskell/README.md

 ## Built-in

-The basic types and clasess that are in scope by default in every Haskell file are described in [Prelude](doc/Prelude.md)
+The basic types and classes that are in scope by default in every Haskell file are described in [Prelude](doc/Prelude.md)
 - [Lists](doc/Lists.md)
 - [Strings](doc/Strings.md)
 - [Fractional Numbers](doc/NumbersFractional.md)